 Whichever camp you’re in, you’ll still value having a working phone, whether it’s for a quick call to your better half or for keeping your Instagram followers updated on your progress.
 When you set off with your best camping tent, power can be a hard thing to procure if you haven’t prepared properly.
 In this feature, we share five top tips on how to charge phones when camping, as well as tips on how to retain its battery for as long as possible while you're out there.

 Of course, these tips go for any electrical device that can be charged via a USB cable.
-It's often the case that you’ll need to decide what’s most crucial for the days ahead between your phone, your best headlamp, camping lantern or your GPS device.
+It's often the case that you’ll need to decide what’s most crucial for the days ahead between your phone, your best headlamp, best camping lantern or your GPS device.
 With these tips though, it shouldn't be a stressful decision.

 How to charge phones when camping: our five top methods